-Extracorporeal Shock Wave Therapy - Serving the Greater Pittsburgh Area
+Extracorporeal Shock Wave Therapy - Pittsburgh

 ESWT, or Extracorporeal shockwave therapy treatment is an option for patients with chronic plantar fasciitis.
 By delivering a focused shockwave to your heel it induces a microtrauma on the tissue that’s affected your plantar fasciitus.
 Your body naturally responds with a healing response that causes your blood vessel to form and increase delivery of healing nutrients to the affected area, thereby relieving symptoms of plantar fasciitis shortly after stimulating this repair process.

 Back to work same day

 No down time

 Read what patients are saying about Extracorporeal Shock Wave Therapy…

 Get general info on ESWT and schedule appts by calling 878-313-FEET (3338)

 Lunchtime appointments for working people; Mon – Fri 8:00 am – 5:30 pm

 Before school, after school, evening and even emergency weekend appointments to better fit your busy life.